Herdsman45/Star-Scoper/CONTRIBUTING.md

 ## License

-By contributing to Star Scoper OCR, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to Star Scoper, you agree that your contributions will be licensed under the project's MIT license.